jaxonL/adventofcode/README.md

 2 is the harder part.
 Would I have to keep track of everything in order to calculate a high score?
 I then remembered something I read about yesterday, when looking into deques and how they were double-ended.
 Deques in python had a rotate function.
 The marbles in our game were placed in a circle.
 I can leverage the clockwise and counter-clockwise insertions by just rotating a deque n times, and appending to the end/beginning of it.
 That way, I didn't need to keep track of the index of my 'current marble' -- it would always be the last (or the first, depending on how I implement it) element in the deque.
 Data structures to the rescue!
 For inserts, I decide to rotate my deque by 1 index counter-clockwise (to the left, so by -1), then append my next marble to the end of it.
 For each 23rd marble, I would have to save the value to the numbered elf player, rotate to the right (clockwise) 7 times, pop the last element and add that to the score, then rotate cw another time to set the 'current marble' to the marble immediately clockwise of the popped marble.
 I could also just rotate cw 6 times and remove the second to last element, but I didn't find an integrated function to do so (or just not enough research), so I'll stick to the former solution.

 Part 2 involved me passing in a value 100 times larger.
 Performance did take a hit (maybe a few seconds), but I got the right answer.
 I'm now on my way to browse reddit for day 9 solutions (leaving day 6 and day 7 in my back log for now).

+## Day 10

+Flabbergasted.
+Dumbfounded.
+Unsure how to solve this.
+My weaknesses are graphical problems, I suppose.
+Part 1 asks for the message that the stars will spell out, after a certain amount (`x`) of seconds have elapsed.
+The problem here is to determine *when* (what `x` is) our stars are aligned, then to parse out the message that is given.

+A greedy approach is to visually place every point and its trajectory onto a graph and, second-by-second, move it until we reach a message.
+This involves iterating over all `n` points for `x` times -- as `x` is fixed, the overall solution would take `O(n)` time.
+Space-wise however it depends on the max distance between all the points at the beginning (because they should be moving at least towards each other).

+Brainstorming points:
+* given the x-y coordinates and the velocity of a star, we can trace a line
+* all points should be moving towards a same direction (around the area where the message should finally appear)
+* assuming that letters are formed by continuous lines, at time `x`, all stars should be adjacent to at least one other star